Loscutik/mini-framework/framework/frameworkREADME.md

 const newVElmU = new VElement({ tag: 'ul', attrs: { ID: 'list', class: 'cl' }, children: [newVElmLi]}) App.ddVElement(newVElmU)  // add new elements to App,it must change real DOM

-vElem.setAttr({ ID: 'li1', class: 'cl' }) //add/replace velement's attributes
-vElem.delAttribute(attrName) //remove attribute
-vElem.addChild(newVElem or string) //add new child to vElem vElem.delChild(vId) //remove child from vElem, vId=chilToDelete.vId
-// each vElem has its own vId and it is set as vId attribute in the corresponding real Element
-// v.Elem.$elem - corresponding real Element
-vElem.on(eventType, callback)  // add listener (callback) to an event, eventType is a string starting with @ (@click, @myEvent) vElem.emit(eventType) // fire your own event(or not yours - @click - immitate click) - vElem.emit(@myEvent) - will call the callback addded with on method

 # V